artur-ciocanu/launch.en/help/launch-reference/publishing/publishing-flow.md

 ![](./images/approval-workflow/upstream.png)

-When you are editing a library in the Platform Launch UI, all resources that are inherited from the upstream are represented in the **[!UICONTROL Resources Upstream]** section.
+When you are editing a library in the Data Collection UI, all resources that are inherited from the upstream are represented in the **[!UICONTROL Resources Upstream]** section.
 To view these resources, select the expand tab below the section heading.

 ![](./images/approval-workflow/upstream-collapse.png)